In the past, Carbrooke had four, possibly five, pubs.

 Various views of Church Street with The White Hart (under sign) c1906 Picture Courtesy of www.norfolkpubs.co.uk

-The White Horse / now The Flying Fish Norwich Road, originally a beerhouse until it was rebuilt in 1938 and granted a full license to cater for the service men at RAF Watton.
+Norwich Road, originally the White Horse beer house until it was rebuilt in 1938 when it was granted a full license to cater for the service men at RAF Watton and renamed the Flying Fish.

 Three Horse Shoes: As advertised 1773 – Adjacent to Turnpike between Watton & Hingham, with Barn, Stables and Land.